Drug Evaluation Committee 2011-50 Handling of Signed Consent Forms Digitized by Scanner

 Question

-We received a notice from the implementing medical institution that they introduced electronic medical records in January of this year and scanned the original consent form (for attachment to the medical record) and destroyed it.
+Investigator Site informed us that they introduced an electronic medical record in January of this year, and the original consent document (for attaching to the medical record) was scanned and destroyed.

 The institution treated the scanned PDF as the original (all clinical trial consent forms, OPE consent forms, etc.) and said that they have a policy of not storing paper documents because they believe that storing paper documents would result in double originals (they also believe that this is not in violation of the e-Document Law).
 As the sponsor of the clinical trial, we repeatedly requested that the consent forms be kept in paper form, but they said that it is the policy of the hospital as a whole and that we cannot be treated specially (paper storage).

 We suggested that if the first copy of the consent form is kept at the hospital and the second copy is attached to the medical record, the first copy will remain even if the second copy is scanned into the electronic medical record and destroyed.
-Is there any problem with the response of the relevant implementing medical institution?
+However, the GCP requires that the original consent form be retained, but is there any problem with the Investigator Site's response to this?

 JPMA's Opinion